Tag Archives: son

 “You never had children,” I protested.

-“I married a jerk once too.
+“I married a jerk once, too.
 They don’t change.”
-Marisa went on to give one reason after another how she was looking out for my best interest.
+Marisa went on to give one reason after another about how she was looking out for my best interest.

 After long seconds of dead silence and nothing else to say, we hung up.

-I thought of a lesson in Sunday school about Job who called his friends miserable comforters, even his wife told him to “curse God and die.”
-They were supposed to be his friends; yet, those comforters increased his trouble by condemning him.
+I thought of a Sunday school lesson about Job, who called his friends miserable comforters.
+Even his wife told him to “curse God and die.”
+They were supposed to be his friends, yet those comforters increased his trouble by condemning him.

 Marisa and I parted ways.
 Our friendship ended that day.

-Days, weeks and months overlapped one another; my past troubles behind me.
+Days, weeks, and months overlapped one another; my past troubles were behind me.
 With my heart overflowing and my eyes drowning in tears, I reached down to kiss my newborn.
 “Hello, Daniel Michael,” I whispered.
 “I’m your Mommy.”

 (An excerpt from Running in Heels: A Memoir of Grit and Grace)